 PICTURE OF THE MONTH

-now stands at sixty with many other contacts around the world.
-For a six pounds annual fee, members receive four newsletters per year, free admission to our quarterly talks and the opportunity to participate in research and historical events that take place in the parish.
+now stands at seventy with many other contacts around the world.
+For a six pounds annual fee, members receive four newsletters per year, admission at a reduced price to our quarterly talks and the chance to participate in research and historical events that take place in the parish.
 We also organise fund-raising events and an annual outing to a place of local historic interest.

 Where is Worlingworth?